zef-dev/convoworks-gpt/README.md

 ## Deprecated components

 The following components are associated with the now-deprecated OpenAI endpoints.
 While these components remain in the package to ensure your existing services continue to function, they are no longer visible in the toolbox.

+### GPT Query Generator

+The GPT Query Generator element allows you to create context-rich questions from a given conversation.
+These questions can be utilized to query a knowledge database, enhancing GPT chat completion-based interactions by providing additional context and insights.

+In your system message, you can use the `${conversation}` expression, which contains a serialized conversation summary.
+If omitted, the serialized conversation will be attached as a separate system prompt.

+**Parameters:**

+* `System Message` - Sets initial context and format for the conversation.
+* `Messages` - Array of messages representing the GPT chat completion, acting as the primary context for question generation.
+* `Messages Count` - Number of recent conversation messages to be considered.
+* `Result Variable Name` - Variable storing the generated questions.
+* `API key` - Your OpenAI API key.
+* `API Options` - Parameters for the GPT chat completion API.

+**Flows:**
+* `OK Flow` - Executes after successful question generation.

 ### GPT Completion API Element